EL CHATO TORTOISE RESERVE

 • El Chato tortoise reserve is divided into two parts: La Caseta and Cerro Chato.
 La Caseta trail leads to mud pools where tortoises relax and cool themselves off.
 Cerro Chato trail meanders to a scenic lookout over the island and ocean.
 It is a large reserve and the tortoises love to roam, so ask the staff where they have seen tortoises on the day of your visit.
 This will greatly increase your chances of finding them.

-• The trails here are often overgrown, muddy and slippery.
+• The trails here are sometimes overgrown, muddy and slippery.
 Wear a good pair of hiking or walking boots and watch your step!
 The reserve can provide boots if the mud is particularly bad.

 • Stick to the trails because it is easy to get lost at the reserve.
 In recent years two people have lost their way, one ending with fatal consequences.